Stain Your Deck

 Step 2.
 Prepare the Surface

-Before you start, remove everything from the deck including furniture and potted plants.
+Before you start your deck staining project, Before you start your deck staining project, remove everything from it, including furniture and potted plants.
 Loosely cover any delicate or fragile ground plants adjacent to the deck with tarps or drop cloths.
 Sweep off loose debris with a broom and clean between the cracks using a slender stick or tool.
 Sand splintered areas with a pole sander, repair damaged boards and hammer in popped-up nails.

 Use a garden hose or a pressure washer to spray the surface of the deck, forcing away dirt, dust, oil and grease.
 Begin at one end of the deck and continue until you have rinsed the entire surface and removed as much dirt as possible.
 If you use a pressure washer, keep the pressure set to less than 1,000 pounds per square inch and leave a few feet between the spray nozzle and the deck to avoid damaging the wood.
 Set it to spray a fan of water so it pushes dirt and debris away faster.
 Spray between the decking boards to eliminate any remaining debris.